unlikelyso/unlikelyso/src/blog/10-ways-to-piss-off-your-designer-without-even-trying.md

 thumbnail: "/assets/images/blog/how-thumb.png"
 description: "Common situations at startups and established companies that frustrate designers and make them seem hard to work with to engineers and product managers."
-tags: product design, interpersonal communication
+tags: product design, interpersonal comms
 ---

 Designers can be difficult to work with if you are unaware of the challenges that make their jobs